flybywiresim/docs/docs/fbw-a32nx/a32nx-api/a32nx-flightdeck-api.md

 [Clickable Flight Deck](../../pilots-corner/a32nx-briefing/flight-deck/index.md){ .md-button }

 !!! note ""
     The below table might lag behind the current developments of the A32NX.
-It is based on the A32NX Development version and we try to keep it updated as best as possible.
+It is based on the A32NX Development version, and we try to keep it updated as good as possible.
 Some variables/events are only available in the Experimental version of A32NX and are marked as such.

-    You can help us keep this up to date and improve this by reporting any errors or omissions on our [:fontawesome-brands-discord:{: .discord } - **Discord**](https://discord.gg/flybywire){target=new}
-    in the **#a32nx-support** channel or by creating an issue report here: [Docs Issues](https://github.com/flybywiresim/docs/issues){target=new}.
+    You can help us keep this up to date and improve this by reporting any errors or omissions on our [:fontawesome-brands-discord:{: .discord } - **Discord**](https://discord.gg/flybywire){target=new} in the **#a32nx-support** channel or by creating an issue report here: [Docs Issues](https://github.com/flybywiresim/docs/issues){target=new}.

 Find the complete list of Custom Event and Custom LVARS of the A32NX: